 The Guardian Project is my attempt to solve this problem.
 It’s also my passion project.

 The reality is, filing for guardianship isn’t so difficult that a non-lawyer couldn’t do it themselves, but it’s difficult enough to make the process overwhelming, and fraught with pitfalls if you don’t have guidance.

-It’s my belief that with some coaching, combined with access to a lawyer, parents can file for guardianship with much less stress, and for a fraction of the cost of hiring a law firm.
+It’s my belief that with the right tools and a little bit of coaching, parents can file for guardianship with much less stress, and for a fraction of the cost of hiring a law firm.

-I hope you consider using Guardianship Project to guide you through your guardianship, and you share this resource with a friend who could use it too.
+I hope you consider using Guardianship Project’s resources to guide you through your guardianship, and you share this website with a friend who could use it too!